-- In a medium sized bowl, sift together the kosher salt, all-purpose flour, and baking soda and set aside.
+- In a medium sized bowl, sift together the kosher salt, all-purpose flour, and baking powder and set aside.

 - Then in a large mixing bowl, beat together the softened unsalted butter and white granulated sugar.
 Then add in the eggs, fresh lemon juice and milk and mix together for about 2 minutes on medium speed.